At a Glance | Opinion | Products | Nutrition | FAQ | Extra Info | Verdict

 Secondly, this approach ends up forcing you to consume fruit (hello sugars) and vegetables (another meal that you need to prepare?) or get the vitamin & mineral mix yourself (which is like a twisted joke from Ample).

-This is something we do not mention often, but because of the emphasis Ample puts on a healthy digestive environmnet, it is worth mentioning.
+This is something we do not often mention, but because of the emphasis Ample puts on a healthy digestive environmnet, it is worth mentioning.
 The following probiotics are found in Ample:

 - Bacillus Coagulans.